Managing Pigeon Problems Around Idaho Homes

 Remove Access to Food

-Common food sources that attract pigeons include:
+Common pigeon food sources include:

 - Leftover pet food

-- Open trash cans
+- Open or overflowing trash cans

-- Spilled seed from backyard feeders
+- Spilled seed from bird feeders

-- Unsecured compost
+- Unsecured compost piles

 Eliminate Water Sources